 Imagine if dragons could fly!
 Children spread their creative wings as they design friendly paper dragons and write about their adventures.

 Dragons are often portrayed in Western folklore as frightening, fire-breathing creatures.
 Chinese dragons typically are less fearsome.
-Try to imagine friendly dragons, too.
-Would your dragon be large or small?
-Would it be growling or smiling?
+Ask students if their dragons would be large or small?
+Friendly or Mean?
+Growling or Smiling?

-Using Crayola® Crayons, draw a picture of your friendly, flying dragon on construction paper.
-Include details to show the land and sky around your dragon.
+Using Crayola® Crayons, students draw a picture of a friendly, flying dragon on construction paper.
+Include details to show the land and sky around the dragon.

-Use Crayola Washable Markers to add large areas of bold color and fine lines to your flying dragon drawing.
+Use Crayola Washable Markers to add large areas of bold color and fine lines to the flying dragon drawing.

-Write a story about your dragon’s adventures.
+Students write a story about their dragon’s adventures.
 Where does it fly?
 What does it do there?
 Who does it meet?
-Display your drawing and story together, to share with your friends.
+Display the drawing and story together in the classroom.